 Ocular trauma is one of the leading causes of unilateral visual loss in children and young adults.
 Non-penetrating trauma or closed globe injury where the corneoscleral wall of the globe remains intact may also be associated with various vitreoretinal complications such as choroidal rupture, optic nerve injury, macular hole, and retinal detachment (1).

+Chorioretinitis sclopetaria is a rare clinical presentation resulting from trauma caused by a high-velocity projectile object passing adjacent to or through the orbit without penetrating the globe (2,3).
+The pathophysiological mechanism of the injury is caused by the energy release resulting from the high speed of the projectile when reaching the orbital cavity and passing close to the eyeball in its path (4).
 The descriptive term “chorioretinitis” initially referred to white areas seen on fundus examination that were thought to be inflammatory, but it is clear that the chorioretinal rupture is a result of trauma and not an inflammatory process (3,4).
 Despite widespread injury to the retina, retinal pigment epithelium and choroid, the retina often remains attached even without any treatment, as a result of chorioretinal scarring and the subsequent adhesion between the retina and underlying tissues (5).

 In this case report, we describe a rare case of chorioretinitis sclopetaria who was injured with a ball-bearing (BB) gun in childhood and did not realize and discuss the clinical findings and treatment options.